Argentina: Science and technology

 Despite its modest budget and numerous setbacks, academics and the sciences in Argentina have enjoyed international respect since the 1900s, when Luis Agote devised the first safe and effective means of blood transfusion as well as René Favaloro, who was a pioneer in the improvement of the coronary artery bypass surgery.
 Argentine scientists are still on the cutting edge in fields such as nanotechnology, physics, computer sciences, molecular biology, oncology, ecology and cardiology.
 Juan Maldacena, an Argentine-American scientist, is a leading figure in string theory.

 Space research has become increasingly active in Argentina.
 Argentine-built satellites include LUSAT-1 (1990), Víctor-1 (1996), PEHUENSAT-1 (2007), and those developed by CONAE, the Argentine space agency, of the SAC series.
 Argentina has its own satellite programme, nuclear power station designs (4th generation) and public nuclear energy company INVAP, which provides several countries with nuclear reactors.
 Established in 1991, the CONAE has since launched two satellites successfully.

 In June 2009, CONAE secured an agreement with the European Space Agency for the installation of a 35-m diametre antenna and other mission support facilities at the Pierre Auger Observatory, the world's foremost cosmic ray observatory.
 The facility will contribute to numerous ESA space probes, as well as CONAE's own, domestic research projects.
 Chosen from 20 potential sites and one of only three such ESA installations in the world, the new antenna will create a triangulation which will allow the ESA to ensure mission coverage around the clock.
 Argentina was ranked 76th in the Global Innovation Index in 2024, and was ranked 77th in 2025.

-Argentine Society for the Study of Mammals

-The Sociedad Argentina para el Estudio de los Mamíferos, SAREM (Argentine Society for the Study of Mammals) in Mendoza, in collaboration with the Center for Science and Technology, Mendoza (CCT), the National Council of Science and Technology (CONICET), and the International Federation of Mammalogists (IFM), hosted the 2009 International Mammalogical Congresses in Mendoza.
-The Latin American Mammalogy Network (Red Latinoamericana de Mastozoología, or RELAM) was created during the 2009 IMC Congress, cofounded by SAREM and the Asociación Boliviana de Investigadores en Mamíferos (Bolivian Association of Mammal Researchers, ABIMA).
-The electronic scientific journal Therya, conceived during IMC 10, began publication by the Mexican Association of Mammalogy (AMMAC), in 2010.
-Doctor William Z. Lidicker Jr., who presided over IMC 10, was the editor.